Homepage / Excursion Guides / Telluride Transportation & Navigation Advice

 Transportation Options from Aspen to Telluride

-There are a few different ways to get between Telluride and Aspen.
-Although both towns have regional airports, unless you are chartering a plane, you can’t fly between the two without having to connect through Denver.
-As such, it is easiest to either drive or book a shuttle or private car service between the two mountain towns.
+There are several ways to travel between Telluride and Aspen.
+While both towns have regional airports, you cannot fly directly between them without connecting through Denver unless you are chartering a plane.
+Therefore, it is easiest to drive or arrange a shuttle or private car service between the two mountain towns.

 Driving from Aspen to Telluride

-Both routes, however, have you crossing the stunning Dallas Divide as you descend into Telluride on Highway 62.
-It is a high mountain pass between Ridgeway and Telluride with sweeping views of the San Juan Mountains.
+Both routes, however, feature a crossing over the stunning Dallas Divide as you descend into Telluride on Highway 62.
+This high mountain pass lies between Ridgeway and Telluride and offers sweeping views of the San Juan Mountains.

 Shuttle Service from Aspen to Telluride